Keep Limiting Beliefs Away

 Your mind can’t work properly if your body isn’t in good shape, and vice versa.
 The mind and body are interconnected, so exercising helps your body to keep your mind performing at its best.
 Jim Kwick said that when “your body moves, your mind grooves.”
 As humans, we are made for continuous improvement.
 Working out helps you overcome physical hurdles and teaches your mind to overcome mental ones.
 For example, thirty minutes of running helps your mind to process the events of the day detached from the emotions you felt at the time.
 In this way, you’re able to focus on what is important and leave out the clutter that would otherwise slow down your stream of thought.

 Meditation is the intermittent fasting of our minds, to quote Naval Ravikant.
 Meditation helps us become aware of our thoughts, and their positive or negative charge, and helps us let go of the negatives.
-Meditation helps us concentrate on our inner self, leaving out whatever is happening in our life and focusing on our emotions without being judgmental.
-While meditating, we become aware of the greatness of ourselves.
+Meditation helps us concentrate on our inner self, leaving out whatever is happening in our lives and focusing on our emotions without being judgmental.
+While meditating, we become aware of our greatness of ourselves.

 Sleep helps our brain to get rid of useless information and prepare us for the next day.
 While we are sleeping, our brain processes the information received that day, smooths out the emotional extremes, and fixes new beliefs.
 While we're asleep, our bodies also go through a healing process that is beneficial to our health and our mood.
 If we wake up fully rested, we're more motivated, energized, and optimistic.
 Overall, sleeping well helps us to think clearly and elevates our mood.